 As long as a student maintains continuous enrollment, the catalog under which they matriculated will apply.
-If courses have been eliminated, or if requirements have changed, the administrator in charge of the affected program will work with the student to identify substitute courses.
-If a student ceases enrollment for four (4) consecutive semesters, that student must meet with an advisor in the Advisement Center to process a re-matriculation form.
+If courses have been eliminated, or if program requirements have changed, the administrator in charge of the affected program will work with the student to identify substitute courses.
+If a student ceases enrollment for four (4) consecutive semesters, that student must meet with an advisor in the Holistic Support Center to process a re-matriculation form.
 The course completion requirements will be those that appear for the program in the catalog that is in use at the time (semester) of re-matriculation.

 Graduation requirements for a matriculated student are based on the catalog in effect at the time of matriculation, re-matriculation, or change of major into the degree or certificate program.

 A student who enrolls in either credit or non-credit courses without applying to or being accepted by the college into a degree or certificate program.
 Non-matriculated students are not eligible to receive State or Federal financial aid.

 If you wish to enroll as a non-matriculated student, please see Options for Non-Matriculated Student Enrollment in the College Catalog found on the MVCC website (www.mvcc.edu).

 A student registered for fewer than 12 credit or equivalent hours in any semester.

 The process by which a student settles their financial obligation to the College.